-We rely completely on third-party suppliers to manufacture our clinical drug supplies for ZGN-1061, and we intend to rely on third parties to produce commercial supplies of ZGN-1061 and preclinical, clinical and commercial supplies of any future product candidate.
+We rely completely on third-party suppliers to manufacture our clinical drug supplies for ZGN-1061 and ZGN-1258, and to the extent we elect to commercialize ZGN-1061 or ZGN-1258 on our own, we intend to rely on third parties to produce commercial supplies of such products, and nonclinical, clinical and commercial supplies of any future product candidate.

-We do not currently have, nor do we currently plan to acquire, the infrastructure or capability to internally manufacture our clinical drug supply of ZGN-1061, or any future product candidates, for use in the conduct of our preclinical studies and clinical trials, and we lack the internal resources and the capability to manufacture any product candidates on a clinical or commercial scale.
+We do not currently have, nor do we currently plan to acquire, the infrastructure or capability to internally manufacture our clinical drug supply of ZGN-1061, ZGN-1258, or any future product candidates, for use in the conduct of our nonclinical studies and clinical trials, and we lack the internal resources and the capability to manufacture any product candidates on a clinical or commercial scale.
 The CMOs used to manufacture the active drug substance and final drug product must be approved by our quality assurance unit and inspected by the FDA and other comparable foreign regulatory agencies.

 We rely on our CMOs to comply with cGMPs for manufacture of raw materials, active drug substance and finished drug products.
-If our CMOs cannot successfully manufacture material that conforms to our specifications and the regulatory requirements of the FDA or applicable foreign regulatory agencies, the CMOs will not be able to secure and/or maintain regulatory approval for their manufacturing facilities.
+If our CMOs cannot successfully manufacture material that conforms to our specifications and the regulatory requirements of the FDA or applicable foreign regulatory agencies, the CMOs will not be able to secure and/or maintain regulatory approval for their manufacturing facilities or regulatory agencies may find deficiencies with their facilities and refuse to approve our marketing applications.
 While we manage our quality expectations through an audit program for our vendors and suppliers, we have no direct control over our CMOs' ability to maintain adequate quality control, quality assurance and qualified personnel.
 Furthermore, our CMOs are engaged with third party vendors to supply and/or manufacture starting materials or components for them, which exposes our CMOs to regulatory risks for the production of such materials and components.
 As a result, failure to satisfy the regulatory requirements for the production of those materials and components may affect the regulatory clearance of our CMOs' facilities generally.
-If the FDA or an applicable foreign regulatory agency does not approve these facilities for the manufacture of our product candidates or if it withdraws its approval in the future, we may need to find alternative manufacturing facilities, which would adversely impact our ability to develop, obtain regulatory approval for or market our product candidates.
+If the FDA or an applicable foreign regulatory agency finds deficiencies with or does not approve these facilities for the manufacture of our product candidates or if it withdraws its approval in the future, we may need to find alternative manufacturing facilities, which would adversely impact our ability to develop, obtain regulatory approval for or market our product candidates.

-We rely completely on third-party suppliers to manufacture our preclinical and clinical drug supplies for ZGN-1061.
-Currently each batch of ZGN-1061 is individually contracted under a work order, which is governed by a quality and service agreement.
-The current drug substance manufacturing process will support preclinical studies and early clinical trials and will be further optimized to support advanced clinical development and commercialization.
-Current drug substance, including key starting material, in inventory, is expected to support Phase 2 clinical trials.
-A new formulation with longer shelf life has been developed and manufactured to support Phase 2 clinical development.
+We rely completely on third-party suppliers to manufacture our nonclinical and clinical drug supplies for ZGN-1061 and our nonclinical drug supplies and future clinical drug supplies for ZGN-1258.
+Currently each batch of ZGN-1061 and ZGN-1258 is individually contracted under a work order, which is governed by a quality and service agreement.
+The current drug substance manufacturing process will support nonclinical studies and early clinical trials and will be further optimized to support advanced clinical development and commercialization.
+Current drug substance, including key starting material, in inventory, is expected to support Phase 2 clinical trials of ZGN-1061 and ZGN-1258.
+A new formulation with longer shelf life has been developed and manufactured to support Phase 2 clinical development for ZGN-1061.

-Even if we receive marketing approval for ZGN-1061 in the United States, we may never receive regulatory approval to market ZGN-1061 outside of the United States.
+Even if we receive marketing approval for a product candidate in the United States, we may never receive regulatory approval to market such product candidate outside of the United States.